Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

-Thus, if $\sL$ has multidegree $\md$, then for any $Y \in Y(\pi)$, we have that the multidegree of $\sL\otimes \sO^Y$ is obtained from $\md$ by subtracting $1$ from $Y$ and adding $1$ to $Y^c$.
-Consequently, twisting by the different $\sO^Y$, we can change the multidegree of a line bundle from any multidegree to any other.
+The purpose of this construction is as follows.
+Given a line bundle $\sL$ on $X$, its multidegree is defined by looking at the degrees of the restrictions to each $Y\in Y(\pi)$.
+On fibers, this is equivalent data to a multidegree in the usual sense of the degree on each component, as described by Proposition \ref{prop:multidegree}.
+Now, given $\sL$ of multidegree $\md$, for any $Y \in Y(\pi)$ we have that the multidegree of $\sL\otimes \sO^Y$ is obtained from $\md$ by subtracting $1$ from $Y$ and adding $1$ to $Y^c$.
+Consequently, twisting by the different $\sO^Y$, we can change the multidegree of a line bundle from any multidegree to any other (of the same total degree).
 Given a line bundle $\sL$ on $X$, and a multidegree $\md$, we denote by $\sL_{\md}$ the twist of $\sL$ having multidegree $\md$, which is unique up to isomorphism.

 \begin{data} Suppose $\pi:X\to B$ is a consistent smoothing family.
-A \emph{limit linear series datum\/} on $\pi$ consists of the following: \begin{enumerate} \item A sufficient collection $\md_I$ of uniformly concentrated multidegrees on $\pi$. \item For each $Y\in Y(\pi)$ a section $s_Y$ of $\sO^Y$ vanishing precisely on $Y$. \item For each $Z\in Z(\pi)$, an isomorphism where $Y_Z$ and $Y'_Z$ are the elements of $Y(\pi)$ lying over $Z$. \item A distinguished element $i_0 \in I$. \end{enumerate} We will denote a limit series datum on $\pi$ by $\sD=(\md_I, \{s_Y\}, \{\theta_A\}, i_0)$.
+A \emph{limit linear series datum\/} on $\pi$ consists of the following: \begin{enumerate} \item A sufficient collection $\md_I$ of uniformly concentrated multidegrees on $\pi$ (always assumed of some fixed degree). \item For each $Y\in Y(\pi)$ a section $s_Y$ of $\sO^Y$ vanishing precisely on $Y$. \item For each $Z\in Z(\pi)$, an isomorphism where $Y_Z$ and $Y'_Z$ are the elements of $Y(\pi)$ lying over $Z$. \item A distinguished element $i_0 \in I$. \end{enumerate} We will denote a limit series datum on $\pi$ by $\sD=(\md_I, \{s_Y\}, \{\theta_Z\}, i_0)$.
 Given a consistent smoothing family $\pi$, we will write $\LLSD(X/B)$ for the set of limit linear series data attached to $\pi$. \end{data}

+The purpose of items (2)-(4) of a limit linear series datum is to allow us to pin down the line bundles $\sL_{\md}$ precisely, together with maps between them.
+Specifically, for any given $\md$, there is a unique (up to reordering) minimal collection of twists by the $\sO^Y$ in order to get from multidegree $\md_{i_0}$ to multidegree $\md$; we then define $\sL_{\md}$ to be obtained from $\sL$ by the corresponding tensor product.
+Then, because $s_Y$ induces a map from any line bundle to its twist by $\sO^Y$, and $\theta_Z \circ s_{Y^c}$ induces a map in the other direction, for each $\md,\md'$ we have that a limit linear series datum induces a canonical map $\sL_{\md} \to \sL_{\md'}$.

 \begin{prop} If $\pi:X\to B$ is a consistent smoothing family, then we have $\LLSD(X/B)\neq\emptyset$. \end{prop}

 \begin{proof} The existence of the $\md_I$ and $i_0$ are by definition, and likewise the $s_Y$ exist by the construction of $\sO^Y$.
 Finally, the $\theta_Z$ exist by construction in the case that $\pi(Z)=B$, and by the hypothesis that $\pi(Z)$ is principal in $B$ in the case that $\pi(Z) \neq B$. \end{proof}